alexfernandez/alexfernandez.github.io/2022/building-bridges.md

 footer: Published on 2022-07-06, modified on 2022-07-06.
   [Comments, suggestions?](mailto:alexfernandeznpm@gmail.com)
 abstract:
+  The cowboy had a bunch of cattle and a river to cross.
+  The engineer had
   There is a time and a place for everything.
   Kubernetes is a powerful tool that can simplify your life even with a rather pedestrian stack.